it-drive-view/testcontainers-fundamentals-02-with-jpa/README.md

-# this project is designed to be used in test mode only : do not try to use is it at runtime, this is not the purpose.
+# this project is designed to be used in test mode only : do not try to use it at runtime, this is not the purpose.

 How to make it work ?
 in a command terminal, type :